 A website dedicated to Polish sports logos and badges.
 Since 2015, I have been building a database of logos of clubs and organizations operating on the territory of the Republic of Poland.
 PolskieLogo.net aims to popularise and educate in the fields of sport, history, geography and design.

-The website logo combines associations with Poland (the White Eagle, drawn with a folded flag) and football (a hexagonal shape).
+The website logo combines associations with Poland (the White Eagle, drawn with a folded flag) and the geometric shape.

 The letters were drawn for the purposes of the project – glyphs with a pugnacious, distinctive shape, associated with the pre-computer age.